Ordinath/Whisper_to_ChatGPT/README.md

 ## 🎙️ Voice-to-Text ChatGPT: Transcribe with Whisper API 🚀

-Elevate your ChatGPT experience with Voice-to-Text ChatGPT extension!
+Elevate your ChatGPT experience with [Voice-to-Text ChatGPT chrome extension](https://chrome.google.com/webstore/detail/whisper-to-chatgpt/jdmppbmnffdfhjlddebcelhigiomacfl?hl=ru&authuser=0)!
 Seamlessly record your voice and transcribe it using OpenAI's Whisper API - all within your Chrome browser.
 Just click, record, and transcribe! 🎉

 This extension is now a React application and open-source! 🎉 Check out the repository on GitHub: https://github.com/Ordinath/Whisper_to_ChatGPT